 Michael Magrath

-Reflecting years in the construction industry, Magrath brings a craftsman's approach to sculpture.
-He is a builder, and a jack of all trades; carpentry, fabrication, foundry.
-He was a shop tech in college art for nearly a decade, having learned about teaching from exceptional instructors in both conceptual and maker based programs.
-As such he seeks a marriage between elegance in concept and excellence in craftsmanship.
-In addition to teaching, Magrath does both private and public commissions as well as gallery sales.
+Reflecting years in the trades, Magrath brings a workman’s approach to sculpture.
+He is a fabricator, carpenter, foundryman, and anatomist.
+He taught shop in college art for nearly a decade, having learned about teaching alongside exceptional instructors in both conceptual and maker-based programs.
+As such he seeks a marriage between sophistication of concept and competence in craftsmanship.
+Magrath does both private and public commissions as well as gallery sales.
 Clients include Microsoft, the University of Washington, the Archdiocese of Portland OR, as well as numerous private customers.
 He lives on Vashon Island WA, with his family.

 Website: https://magrathsculpture.com/